josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🧮_sparse_cluster_pathology_microclusters.md

 ---

-## Interaction with “twinning” experiences
+## 🔗 Interaction with “Twinning” Experiences

 Sparse clusters are a common source of perceived “twinning” or enmeshment.